-All events have a fingerprint.
+A fingerprint is a way to uniquely identify an error, and all events have one.
 Events with the same fingerprint are grouped together into an issue.

-By default, Sentry will run one of our built-in grouping algorithms to generate a fingerprint based on information available within the event such as
+By default, Sentry will run one of our built-in grouping algorithms to generate an event fingerprint based on information available within the event, such as

 - In your project, using Fingerprint Rules